CMSgov/bcda-static-site/src/_pages/v3/welcome-v3.md

 ### Past office hours

 <ul class="usa-collection margin-bottom-4">
-{% capture date2 %}
+{% capture date3 %}
-Join us for a general overview about how to access and use Medicare claims data with BCDA.
+Learn how to filter bulk claims data to target your tracking, care coordination, reporting, or other needs.
 {% endcapture %}

 {% include date-collection.html